What are Cybersecurity Threats?

 Cyber threats, or cybersecurity threats are any possible malicious attacks on data or an organization's IT equipment that aim to gain unauthorised access to data.
 Attacks can be random or they can be targeted, organized and may originate from individuals or from a variety of entities, including terrorist groups, hostile national states, criminal organizations, hackers, but can also come from within an organization from disgruntled employees or corporate spies.

-• Phishing – a type of social engineering attack
+• Phishing – a common social engineering scam

-• Physical theft, loss, or damage of devices
+• Physical theft, loss, or damage of laptops and mobile devices

 main cyber threats